Mercury13/unicodia-sesh/svg-my/rationale.md

 - 13657: seat-covered #2
 - 13660: assembled from some random hieros, incl. extended A40?
 - 13661: 5F + my bold scarab
+- 1366E: praying from main block + uraeus from some lady
 - 136D2: 13478×2
 - 136DE: after DD
 - 1366F: franken